 In order to manage currency fluctuation risk on the EUR and GBP denominated notes, the Company entered into cross currency interest rate swaps pursuant to which it swapped the EUR and GBP denominated principal amounts bearing fixed or floating interest rates, as applicable, for a USD denominated principal amount bearing a corresponding fixed or floating interest rate, as applicable.
 The objective of these cross-currency swaps is to reduce volatility of cash flows associated with the underlying debt from changes in foreign currency exchange rates.
 Under the terms of these contracts, the Company will make interest payments in U.S dollars and receive interest in British pounds sterling or euros, as applicable.
 Upon the maturity of these contracts, the Company will pay the principal amount of the loans in U.S dollars and receive British pounds sterling or euros, as applicable.
 BATIF is the counterparty in these contracts.
-The key terms for the cross-currency swaps as of December 31, 2021 were as follows (USD/EUR/GBP amounts in thousands):
+The key terms for the cross-currency swaps as of December 31, 2022 were as follows (USD/EUR/GBP amounts in thousands):

-Cross currency swaps Inception Date Maturity Date Pay Notional Amount Interest Rate (Pay USD) Receive Notional Amount Interest Rate (Receive EUR/GBP) EUR- USD GBP- 8/16/2017 11/16/2023 880,755 3.220% € 750,000 1.125% USD 8/16/2017 8/15/2025 584,735 3.370% £450,000 2.125%
+Interest Interest Cross currency swaps Inception Date Maturity Date Pay Notional Amount Rate (Pay USD) Receive Notional Amount Rate (Receive EUR/GBP) EUR- USD 8/16/2017 11/16/2023 880,755 3.220% €750,000 1.125% GBP- USD 8/16/2017 8/15/2025 584,735 3.370% £450,000 2.125%

 On August 16, 2021, the EUR-USD cross-currency swap with a notional value of \$1.289 billion matured with a net settlement payment made to the Company of \$8.3 million.
-At December 31, 2021, the Company recognized a net liability of \$41.8 million plus associated accrued interest payable of \$5.0 million and at December 31, 2020, the Company recognized a net asset of \$68.3 million plus associated accrued interest payable of \$6.7 million.
-The change in fair value of the cross-currency interest rate swaps excluding cash received was a loss of \$102.0 million in 2021 and a gain of \$171.4 million in 2020 and is reported in Net loss on derivatives in the accompanying Statements of Operations.
-In addition, the Company recognized net interest expense of \$34.8 million and \$47.4 million, respectively, in 2021 and 2020 related to the cross-currency swaps.
+At December 31, 2022, the Company recognized a net liability of \$139.6 million plus associated accrued interest payable of \$5.7 million and at December 31, 2021, the Company recognized a net liability of \$41.8 million plus associated accrued interest payable of \$5.0 million.
+The change in fair value of the cross-currency interest rate swaps excluding cash received was a loss of \$97.7 million and \$102.0 million, respectively, in 2022 and 2021 and is reported in Net loss on derivatives in the accompanying Statements of Operations.
+In addition, the Company recognized net interest expense of \$29.0 million and \$34.8 million, respectively, in 2022 and 2021 related to the cross-currency swaps.